Today’s Post by Joe Farace

 Today’s post asks the question: What’s happened to automotive innovation?
 Sure, ABS and air bags are technical advances but today’s cars are powered by the same kind of engine my Uncle Harry’s 1948 Buick convertible used.

 During the 1950’s, Chrysler built limited edition gas turbine cars for several years.
-And only a few (two) are left.
-Jay Leno has one.
-Legendary automotive journalist, the late Tom McCahill was sure we would be driving them in the near future but it never happened.
-In the sixties, Mazda licensed German NSU’s patents for the Wankel engine and both companies built rotary engine-powered cars — at least for a while— but not anymore.
-Not so long ago, Mazda announced the last RX8 to be built with a Wankel engine.
+Only two are left and Jay Leno has one.
+Legendary automotive journalist, the late Tom McCahill was sure we would be driving these kinds of cars in the near future too but it never happened.
+In the sixties, Mazda licensed German NSU’s patents for the Wankel engine and both companies built rotary engine-powered cars, at least for a while, but not anymore.
+On June 22, 2012, the last Mazda RX8 was built with a Wankel engine.

 Chrysler turbine car photo: By Karrmann (Own work) [GFDL (http://www.gnu.org/copyleft/fdl.html) or CC-BY-SA-3.0 (http://creativecommons.org/licenses/by-sa/3.0/)], via Wikimedia Commons

 If you enjoyed today’s blog post and because it’s Ice Cream Sandwich Day would like to treat Joe to one ($2.50) to cheer him up, click here.

 Along with photographer Barry Staver, Joe is co-author of Better Available Light Digital Photograph that’s now out-of-print but new copies are available from Amazon for $21.88 with used copies selling for four bucks.
 For some reason, the Kindle price is really high.